RainbowwPhoenixx/witas/README.md

 - Savestates
 - In my wildest dreams, we would also leverage pathfinding and automatic puzzle solving
 - Puzzle solving hud for snipes, to help you see what you're doing
-- Scan instead of adresses
+- Use pattern scans instead of hard-coded adresses
-- Windows support, with automatic DLL injection when opening GUI
 - More stuff for the GUI:
     - Config stuff:
         - TAS folder (currently forced to "game dir/tas")